p6/p6.github.io/about.md

 Work + Startups
 ===============
-+ <a href="https://platformatory.io">Platformatory</a>: Consulting collective focusing on modernization & platform engineering.
-Solve problems intersecting infrastructure, data & applications; Polyglot programming (Python, Lua, Golang, JavaScript), contributions & evangelism towards Apache Kafka, Kong & Kubernetes.
++ <a href="https://platformatory.io">Platformatory</a>: Consulting collective focusing on modernization, platform architecture & large scale distributed systems engineering.
+We mostly solve problems intersecting infrastructure, data & applications; We also run tech focused practices centred aroud Apache Kafka, Apache Flink, Kong, Envoy and Kubernetes.

-+ <a href="http://srijan.net">Srijan</a>: Boutique digital engineering company; Apart from tech, I also tried a hand at management, sales (which is an NP-hard problem), marketing and while at it, gained the unique distinction of creating sales decks with LaTeX.
++ <a href="http://srijan.net">Srijan</a>: Medium sized digital boutique servicing everything Digital experience (particularly Enterprise Content Management Systems, but also API Management amongst other things); Apart from tech, I also tried a hand at management, sales (which is an NP-hard problem), marketing and while at it, gained the unique distinction of creating sales decks with LaTeX.
 I've since learned a thing or two about what it takes to build services organizations that can (or not) be creative, thoughtful partners in engineering.

 + <a href="http://muktilifestyle.com">Mukti</a> - an incubator with a portfolio of homegrown & invested digital businesses, some of which could count as good exits.
 Mukti specialized in building ecosystem businesses.
 My title was CTO/CPO, but in reality, I ended up as a resident handyman and wrote more code than was necessary (in retrospect);

 + Content Media = {<a href="http://radioweb.in/programs">Radioweb Carnatic</a>, <a href="http://bhakti.radioweb.in">Radioweb Bhakti</a>, <a href="http://hindustani.radioweb.in">Radioweb Bhakti</a>}.
-Mostly the guy who wrote everything from scratch, because it was fun to solve for a media manipulation & streaming problem in the early era of the cloud; Once upon a time, Radioweb attempted to compete with MIO, Gaana & Spotify.
+Wrote the original streaming platform from scratch in what was pre-cloud era: Lots of media processing, transcoding for the web and content distribution; Once upon a time, Radioweb attempted to compete with MIO, Gaana & Spotify.
 Ever since, we have reconciled to run as a lightweight online radio that caters to an ageing, but loyal audience of traditional music aficionados.

-+ Previously: a medium-scale PaaS (acquired in 2015), web/mobile dev shop (bootstrapped, twice), a CRM product (not dead yet), adventure tourism (also alive), freelance tech consulting (caused limited harm to customers while at it)

-+ May have _some_ time for pro-bono (if necessary) work around interesting ideas, philanthropic & local/civic causes.
++ Less noteworthy / distant past:
+  + a medium-scale PaaS for node.js (acquired in 2015)
+  + yet another web/mobile dev shop (bootstrapped, twice to revenues, 20+ headcount)
+  + a CRM product loosely based on SugarCRM (not dead yet)
+  + an adventure tourism company that did ecommerce before it was cool (also alive),
+  + freelance tech consulting (wrote device drivers, web software, administered servers, what nots)

 Tech / OSS
 ==========